nuwa-protocol/nuwa-x402/examples/nextjs/README.md

 Run
 - From repo root: `pnpm dev`
-- Next.js dev server listens on http://localhost:3000
+- Next.js dev server listens on http://localhost:3000.
+A hosted preview is available at https://xnuwa.app if you want to try the MCP and LLM endpoints without running locally.

 Endpoints
 - `GET/POST /mcp` – MCP server